rramadeu/rramadeu.github.io/_posts/2020-12-09-Gmatrix-0Det.md

 ## 2\) Highly related individuals

-I repeat the first line in `snp.sol` and add some noise to it, (as a fullsib or something highly related).
+I repeat the first line in `snp.sol` and add some noise to it, (as a fullsib or some highly related pair of individuals).
 Often you can have an “inverse” but it has numeric problems like here:

 ``` r